natebwangsut/natebwangsut.github.io/src/contents/about/about.md

 ---
-preTitle: "Small things about"
+title: "Small things about"
-title: "Nate Bhurinat Wangsutthitham"
-caption: ""
-subCaption: ""
+accent: "ME"
 ---

 Since young, Nate has been very enthusiastic about technology.